 When looking for a biscuit joiner, be sure to look for a model on which the fence setting is adjustable.
 You should probably get something that can be set at both 135 degrees as well as at 45 degrees.
 The fence setting is essential because, in the end, it is the fence setting that ensures the right depth and cutting angle.

 Another important aspect that you should take into account is the motor power.
 Many people would say oh yeah that’s easy, the higher the motor power, the better it is right?
 Well not necessarily.
-On the website MenToolBox, it’s being said that a Biscuit joiner is one of the few tools where you don’t have to worry about getting the highest motor power.
+It’s being said that a Biscuit joiner is one of the few tools where you don’t have to worry about getting the highest motor power.
 Anywhere between 4 Amps to 7 Amps is the perfect sized motor.
 A bigger motor means a more massive machine.

 So what we are trying to tell you here is that you should ideally go for a small motor because that would mean the machine is smaller which in turn translates to precise cuts.